 The old man took Zilu in for the night.
 He killed a chicken, and cooked the chicken and millet for his guest.
 He then introduced Zilu to his two sons.

 Zilu caught up with Confucius the next day and reported what had happened.
-Confucius said, “He is a recluse,” and has Zilu take him back to see the old man.
+Confucius said, “He’s a recluse,” and asked Zilu take him back to see the old man.
 When they got there, however, the old man had gone.

 Zilu said, “It’s not right to withdraw from public life.
 If a person knows not to abandon the obligations of the young to the old, how can he abandon the obligations of the subject to the ruler?
 He tries to keep himself pure, but brings chaos to a basic human relationship.
 A noble person serves the state, even if it’s obvious that the Way can’t prevail.”